hakanonal/minibar/README.md

 - I will try to install pyenv on my local so that I can compare different versions in the same hardware.
     - [This](https://github.com/pyenv/pyenv) is the original repository and documentation.
-    - Also [this](https://github.com/pyenv/pyenv-virtualenv) is the same repositury install the oficial virtual environment management tool.
+    - Also [this](https://github.com/pyenv/pyenv-virtualenv) is the same repository install the oficial virtual environment management tool.
-    - So Ithink I have nailed it.
+    - So I think I have nailed it.
 It is also working very well with vscode.

 - Now to create a contrrol environment.
 I have insttalled 3.7.2 under pyenv.
 So we are expecting to get positive result with this config.
 Let's see.
     - Unfourtunatelly it is negative.
 I have installed the python packages from requirements.
-This leads me that the requirements python module versions has worng verrsions.
+This leads me that the requirements python module versions has wrong verrsions.
 Since we got negative results from localdev which we also installed frrom requirements.
     - The next plan is to switch back to working environment get the requirements and compare them.
         - Ok at first glance there is bunch of differences.
-However, I will concantrate on ttensorflow version.
+However, I will concantrate on tensorflow version.
 Because in the cloud I know tf 2.2 is neg and tf 2.1 is positive.
 So it is the case here also.
 YES! we got positive with tf 2.1
         - So I am going to freeze the environment with tf 2.1 and continue on that version.
 Let's copy this to localdev GPU enabled environment.
     - YES! we have positive in localdev even though the python vversion was not 3.7.2. it was 3.6.9.